wp-plugins/testimonial-basics/trunk/readme.txt

        l) Admin or Editor user level can edit testimonials
        m) Using excerpts and excerpt lengths are separately set for widgets and the main area testimonial displays
+       n) New-Users can now change input form labels
+       o) New-Input Location and Website are now optional

-    10) There is a function that lets you display testimonials within template code.
+    8) There is a function that lets you display testimonials within template code.

-    11) HTML tags allowed : a p br i em strong q h1-h6
+    9) HTML tags allowed : a p br i em strong q h1-h6

-    12) Detailed documentation now available at the plugin site
+    10) Detailed documentation now available at the plugin site

 == Installation ==

 1. Upload Testimonial Basics to the plugin directory (wp-content/plugins/testimonial-basics) of your wordpress setup.
 2. Ensure all sub directories are maintained.
 3. Activate the theme through the Wordpress Admin panel under "Plugins".